janosgyerik/writing-markdown-well/README.md

 - portable: renders consistently in common rendering engines

-I aim to achieve that mainly by narrowing down your choices: when there are many ways to achive the same thing, I pick the one that is better than the others, and explain why.
+I aim to achieve that mainly by narrowing down your choices: when there are many ways to achieve the same thing, I pick the one that is better than the others, and explain why.
 With fewer choices to make about syntax, hopefully you will have more time and energy to focus on what really matters: your content.